BurroughsHighCS/Curriculum/Assignments/Classes/Static/README.md

 }
 ```

 In this case, we import `utils.*`, which means "import _everything_ in the utils package".
-We could have just imported the SentenceUtil class if that was all we needed: `import utils.SentenceUtil`.
+We could have just imported the StaticSentenceMaker class if that was all we needed: `import utils.StaticSentenceMaker`.

 ## Exercises